TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 4/Psalms 4.3.md

 ---

-But know that Jehovah hath set apart for himself him that is godly: Jehovah will hear when I call unto him.
+But know that Yahweh has set apart for himself him who is godly: Yahweh will hear when I call to him.